Kai Roofing Calculator

 Another good time to do a roof inspection is after a severe storm.

-What to look for at the roof inspection.
+What to look for during roof inspection

 • Broken or missing shingles